Nevysha/Cozy-Nest/PATCHNOTE.md

+Add to push this update a bit sooner than expected due to a1111 1.2.0 update.
+Enjoy the new image browser!

 ## New features in 2.0.0

 - [x]  Fully integrated Image Browser **IN BETA**.
 Lots of bugs and missing features.
 Please be kind with Github issues.